Julien-Gelles/Julien-Gelles/README.md

 - 🔭 I’m currently looking for **a study training program by January 2024.**

-- 👨‍💻 This GitHub account is my personal account.<br>I tend to work more on the Epitech Organization Github on a daily basis.<br>I will push as much work as I can on this second Epitech account.<br>Feel free to have a look: [https://github.com/Julien-Gelles-Epitech](https://github.com/Julien-Gelles-Epitech)
+- 👨‍💻 This GitHub account is my personal account.<br>I tend to work more on the Epitech Organization Github on a daily basis.<br>I will push as much work as I can on this second Epitech account.<br>Feel free to have a look : [Julien-Gelles-Epitech](https://github.com/Julien-Gelles-Epitech)

 - 🌱 I’m currently learning **Docker and some stuffs with React**

 - 📫 How to reach me : **julien.gelles@gmail.com / julien.gelles@epitech.eu**

-- 📄 Know about my experiences<br> **[https://github.com/Julien-Gelles/JG/blob/master/CV_Gelles_Julien.pdf](https://github.com/Julien-Gelles/JG/blob/master/CV_Gelles_Julien.pdf)**
+- 📄 Know about my experiences : **[CV_Gelles_Julien.pdf](https://github.com/Julien-Gelles/Julien-Gelles/blob/main/CV_Gelles_Julien.pdf)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">